JAlcocerT/JAlcocerT/content/blog/book-da-ba.md

 ---
 title: "Business Skills for DA's"
 date: 2022-02-07T23:20:21+01:00
-draft: true
+draft: false
 tags: ["Career"]
 description: 'The must have Business skills as a Data Analyst.'
 summary: 'A Quick guide for Data Analytics who want to get better on Business Analysis Skills.'
 url: 'business-skills-data-analytics'
 ---

-# BA Skills

-A Quick guide for Data Analytics who want to get better on [Business Analysis Skills](https://fossengineer.com/business-analytics-skills/).
+A Quick guide for Data Analytics who want to get better on [Business Analysis Skills](/JAlcocerT/business-analytics-skills/).

 <!-- ### Elicitation Techniques